 While dental implants do tend to cost more upfront than other treatments like bridges and dentures, they actually turn out to be the better financial decision over time due to their longevity.
 Bridges and dentures typically need to be replaced every 7-10 years, while dental implants have been shown to last for 30 or more, often making them a one-time cost for patients.
 This, in addition to their greater security and more natural appearance, is why all of our patients who have gotten dental implants are very glad that they did.

 In the end, the best way to determine how much your dental implants will cost is to simply schedule a consultation with us.
 At this appointment, Dr. Kutis will examine your mouth and go over all of your tooth replacement options, and should you decide to go with implants, she and our team can then discuss your financial options to make sure your new smile is completely affordable.

 You can enjoy a permanent solution to treat your tooth loss when choosing dental implants in Littleton; however, Dr. Kutis understands you have several questions before you are ready to commit to the procedure.
 She has the answers you need to make the best decision for your smile.

 If traditional tooth replacement options did not give you the results you wanted, you may be a candidate for dental implants.
 Besides a visual examination, you will need an X-ray and a CT scan to allow Dr. Kutis to see your oral structures in their entirety, including your jawbone.

 The long-term success of dental implants relies on your jawbone properly healing to the posts.
-As a result, your bone must be healthy and able to support them.
+As a result, your bones must be healthy and able to support them.
 Your medical and lifestyle history are discussed to ensure there are not any issues that may prevent proper healing.
-Generally, if you have good oral and general health, you are a candidate for dental implants.
+Generally, if you have good oral and overall health, you are a candidate for dental implants.

 Will Dental Implants Feel Natural?